Villagewide Sanitary Sewer Smoke Testing Project

 A field crew from, Delaware Engineering, the contractor retained on behalf of the Village of Port Chester will use liquid smoke to test sewer lines.
 Smoke blowers are placed on manholes and white smoke is blown through the sewer system.
 Any location where white smoke is identified during the test, except plumbing vent stacks, is a potential Infiltration/Inflow source for storm water or groundwater to enter the collection system.
 Smoke testing personnel will be identified by wearing hard hats and traffic vests.

 How will residents know when Smoke Testing will be performed in their neighborhoods?

-Testing will be performed during the Summer and Fall 2022 and affected property owners are being notified with informational letters.
+Testing will be continue to be performed during the Spring, Summer, and Fall 2023 and affected property owners are being notified with informational letters.

 Is the smoke that is used hazardous?